vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

 concerning and might call for a replay.

 ## More advanced portion of test with formal recording, that I should do formally at the periodic interval

+### Audit portion

+This portion is an audit of the quick tests and my regular sound habits.

+- [ ] Check recent sound volume patterns by searching `/16` in Slack self-chat logs, summarize here, and confirm that these are within the guidelines in [best practices around sound](../best-practices/best-practices-around-sound.md)
+- [ ] Verify that I have been doing the quick minimum audible volume test regularly with over-ear headphones (search Slack self-chat logs for `lmlyd over-ear`)
+- [ ] Verify that I have been doing the quick minimum audible volume test regularly with bone conduction headphones (search Slack self-chat logs for `lmlyd bone`)
+- [ ] Verify that I have been doing the quick max freuqency hearing test regularly with over-ear headphones (search Slack self-chat logs for `quick max frequency`)
+- [ ] Verify that I have been doing the quick tonal loss point test regularly with over-ear headphones (search Slack self-chat logs for `quick tonal loss`)
+- [ ] Verify that I have been doing the quick auditory reaction time test regularly with over-ear headphones (search Slack self-chat logs for `auditory reaction time`)

+END OF SECTION: Audit portion

+### Cycling portion

 These pieces require more active concentration as well as documentation steps, so I should do these only as part of the periodic